The Ising Model on a Two-Community Stochastic Block Model

+A similar argument applies for $k=1$, whenever $\beta<\beta_c$.
+In that case, the main contribution to the partition function comes from the neighborhood $B_0$ of the unique maximizer $\bm^0$ of $G_{\alpha_n,\beta}$, and the above procedure can be implemented even more directly.

-which concludes the analysis for $k=2,4$. \\ A similar argument applies for $k=1$, whenever $\beta<\frac{2}{1+\alpha_n}$.\\ In the critical regime $\beta=\frac{2}{1+\alpha_n}$, when we still have the unique maximizer $\bm^0$, we must instead perform a Taylor expansion around $\bm^0$ up to the fourth order, since all derivatives of lower order vanish.
-Equation \eqref{taylor_G} then becomes
+In the critical regime $\beta=\beta_c$, when we still have the unique maximizer $\bm^0$, some extra care is needed to deal with the fact that the Hessian of $G_{\alpha_n,\beta_c}$ in $\bm^0$ has a null eigenvalue.
+In that case, a Taylor expansion around $\bm^0$ up to the fourth order is needed to deal with cases where the small order derivatives vanish as $n\to\infty$, depending on the value of $\alpha_n$.
+Explicitly, we get